nofaralfasi/OS_Sudoku/README.md

 # OS_Sudoku

-A multi process sudoku checking program.
+A multi process Sudoku checking program.
-The app's purpose is to decide if a given matrix is valid sudoku solution.
+The program's main purpose is to check if a given matrix is a valid Sudoku solution.

 ## Instructions:

-To run with gcc compiler:
+(Using gcc compiler to run the code)

-Open linux terminal in the relevant directory.
+1. Open linux terminal on the main directory.

-To compile the Makefile run the command: make -f Makefile.mak
+2. To execute the Makefile run the command: make -f Makefile.mak

+This command compiles the relevant .c files and creates executable files of the program.

-To execute the Sudoku program run the command: ./v1 [filname] (optional - a text file with a sudoku matrix)
+3. To execute the Sudoku program run the command: ./executable_file [text_file] (optional - a text file with a Sudoku matrix)

-If no file is given: The program reads the Sudoku matrix from standard input on terminal.
+If no text file is given: The program reads the Sudoku matrix from the user in the terminal.

 ## Implementations
 ### Pipes Execvp
-Uses 3 child processes and a pipe for each one to send them the data, execvp to run another app on each one.
+Uses three child processes each one has a to send the data.
+The processes use 'execvp' to call another process to run.

 ### Shared Memory
-Uses 3 child processes and a shared memory.
+Uses three child processes and on a shared memory.

 ### Multi Threads
-Uses 3 threads.
-Each one is responsible for a different part.
+Each thread is responsible for checking different elements of the Sudoku matrix (rows, columns and sub-matrices).

 ### Threads with Mutex
-Uses 3 threads which are responsible for the whole test, have access to the same data.
-Synchronization was taken care with mutex and condition variable.
+All threads have access to the same data.
+Synchronization is made by using 'mutex' and condition variable.